 So, you have chosen the type and color of wood for your floor.
-You have decided to try to do it yourself and have done all the research you can, online and off, to help you understand the project you are about to undertake, and the flooring you chose happens to be one that needs to be glued down.
-Do you skimp or save, choosing the cheapest glue you can just to "get it done?"
+You have decided to try to lay it yourself and have done all the research you can- online and off- to help you understand the project you are about to undertake.
+The flooring you chose happens to be one that needs to be glued down.
+Do you skimp and save, choosing the cheapest glue you can just to "get it done?"

 Types of Adhesive Glue for Hardwood Floors

-Both have their benefits and problems, which we will discuss each in greater detail.
+Both have their pros and cons, which we will discuss in greater detail.

 Urethane adhesives are the most popular of all the types used today.
 Usually, the hardwood floor companies will specify a particular brand of glue if they don't offer their own glue product.
-While not the ultimate solution for people looking for a viable solution to, urethane adhesive is by far more eco-friendly than glues that were used decades ago which are now banned by the EPA.
+Urethane adhesive is by far more eco-friendly than glues that were used decades ago- many of which are now banned by the EPA.
 Bostik's, a very popular adhesive company that specializes in glues and sealants, should only be used on glue-down floors that are solid as opposed to engineered wood floors.
 Typically, solid floors are nailed down while engineered floors can be glued down.

-Bostik's adhesives are by far the leader when it comes to wood adhesives but there are a lot of competitors in the glue market, including Mapei and Saki (to name a couple).
-If you are going to use a urethane adhesive, proper clean-up on the day of the install is critical.
-Common clean up materials for this glue is mineral spirits although Bostik also has wipes that can do the job.
+Bostik's adhesives are by far the leader when it comes to wood adhesives, but there are a lot of competitors in the glue market, including Mapei and Saki (to name a couple).
+If you are going to use a urethane adhesive, proper clean-up on the day of the installation is critical.
+Common clean-up materials for this glue are mineral spirits, although Bostik also has wipes that can do the job.

-Another benefit to using water based adhesives is that they respond well to the "banana effect" of some engineered hardwoods.
+Another benefit to using water-based adhesives is that they respond well to the "banana effect" of some engineered hardwoods.
 The banana effect is when the wood doesn't appear to be totally secured to the subfloor.
-With urethane adhesive, there is very little corrective measure that you can take.
-However, with water based adhesive, you can simply add a weight to the plank or section in question and after it has dried, the effect will be a stronger, more solid glue-down.
+With urethane adhesive, there are very few corrective measures that you can take.
+However, with a water-based adhesive, you can simply add weight to the plank or section in question.
+After it has dried, the effect will be a stronger, more solid glue-down.

 What About an Adhesive for a Floating Floor?

-Most floating floors out there today don't use adhesives but instead use a locking mechanism to secure each panel or section of wood into place.
-That said, there are still some hardwood floors that use glue-down adhesives.
-And most manufacturers who require an glue down for a floating floor have their own adhesives such as Bruce and Karh's.
-All this said, the glue that the pro's use is Titebond Tongue-and-Groove Flooring Glue.
+Most floating floors out there today don't use adhesives.
+Instead, they use a locking mechanism to secure each panel or section of wood into place.
+That said, there are still some hardwood floors that use glue down adhesives.
+And most manufacturers who require glue down for a floating floor have their own adhesives, such as Bruce and Karh's.
+All this said, the glue that the pros use is Titebond Tongue-and-Groove Flooring Glue.

 The bottom line is that if you are spending thousands of dollars on hardwood floors for your home, don't try to skimp on adhesives.
-Choose the glue that is recommended by the manufacturer and if there is nothing recommended, then ask a professional, do your research, and don't cut corners.
+Choose the glue that is recommended by the manufacturer.
+If there is nothing recommended, then ask a professional, do your research, and avoid cutting corners.
 After all, a properly laid floor should last you for decades.